3 observations after Sixers succumb to big Magic run, squander another great McCain game

 Orlando double teamed Embiid on essentially every touch once he began his move.
 The Sixers’ spacing and cutting around him wasn’t great in the early going, but the team had success using Embiid at the elbow and top of the key.
 As is often the case, he looked threatening almost anywhere on the floor.

-When Yabusele played next to Embiid late in the first and early in the second quarter, the Sixers surged right back.
+Then, with Yabusele playing next to Embiid late in the first and early in the second quarter, the Sixers surged right back.
 Embiid anchored the defense well and Yabusele had excellent energy on both ends.
 He blocked an Anthony Black jumper, leading to a bench-pleasing McCain slam that capped a 14-0 Sixers run.

 McCain train keeps rolling

-Both teams struggled early with their jumpers, though.
+Both teams struggled early with their jumpers.
 Until McCain swished a transition triple in the second quarter, the Sixers were 1 for 9 from long range.
 Orlando started 3 for 17.

 McCain again struck a mature balance between pacy, attack-minded play and sensible decision-making in a zero-turnover outing.
 He also showed an intuitive understanding for how to play off of Embiid as a spot-up shooter, pick-and-roll ball handler and dribble handoff weapon.
 His feel for how opponents defend Embiid and where the superstar center operates best should only grow over time.
 Two games in, he’s made it all appear very simple.